Skip to main content

 Personal Website

 Josh is an Assistant Professor of Astrostatistics, jointly appointed between the Department of Statistical Sciences (51%) and the David A. Dunlap Department of Astronomy & Astrophysics (49%).
 He is also an associate of the Dunlap Institute for Astronomy & Astrophysics and a member of the Data Sciences Institute.
-His work focuses on using a combination of astronomy, statistics, data science, and artificial intelligence (AI) to analze massive datasets containing billions of stars and galaxies to understand how galaxies like our own Milky Way (and the stars within it) form, behave, and evolve over time.
+His work focuses on using a combination of astronomy, statistics, data science, and artificial intelligence (AI) to analyze massive datasets containing billions of stars and galaxies to understand how galaxies like our own Milky Way (and the stars within it) form, behave, and evolve over time.

 Postdoctoral Researchers